Top 10 court cases | Black History Month

 10. Grutter v.
 Bollinger, 2003

 Affirmative action has been the center of many court cases.
-The Supreme Court decided in 2003 that considering race for college enrollment is still allowed as long as individualized review of the applicant is part of the process as well.
+The Supreme Court decided in 2003 that considering race for college enrollment is still allowed as long as individualized review of the consumer is part of the process as well.